KenticoDevTrev/MVCCaching/README.md

 Thus, you need to define your cache dependencies **outside** of this interfaces (so the `ICacheDependencyStore` can track them), as well as pass them **into** the Xperience by Kentico `IProgressiveCache` so data-level caching can occur.

-MVCCaching introduces the `ICacheDependencyBuilderFactory` interface which has a `Create(bool addKeysToStore = true);` method.
-Inject this into your repositories and call this method to retrieve an `ICacheDependencyBuilder` class.
+MVCCaching introduces the `ICacheDependencyScopedBuilderFactory` interface which has a `Create(bool addKeysToStore = true);` method.
+Inject this into your repositories and call this method to retrieve an `ICacheDependencyScopedBuilder` class.

 This class has a plethora of built in extension methods to accommodate easily define your dependency keys and can easily be extended.
+You also have access to the `XperienceBuilder` property within which has it's own plethora of extension methods, **BUT BE AWARE** that we cannot see what dependency keys get generated during the Fluent API calls, so you will need to call the `StoreUntracked()` method afterwards which adds any new keys to the Cache Dependency Store (if storing values).

-Additionally, it provides a quick `ICacheDependencyBuilder.GetCMSCacheDependency()`
+Additionally, it provides a quick `ICacheDependencyBuilder.GetCMSCacheDependency()` (which calls the `CMSCacheDependency XperienceBuilder.Build()` command)

 **SAMPLE**
 ```csharp